 Our collective goal was to present, at the end of the day, 55 completed teddy bears, with their super-hero uniform and personal backpack, to their organization to be distributed among the children.

 So, 1pm, I kicked off with a short opening, and then showing them this short video from Benoit Revillion, Head of Partnerships for Action Enfance, explaining the organization, who they are and what they do (in French, with English subs)

 People were now fired up!
-The usual teambuilding activities became inspiring challenges.
+The usual teambuilding activities were now inspiring challenges.
 There is nothing like a common higher purpose to unite a team and inspire them to peak performance.